KelvinJC/vmbloggr/README.md

 ```
 docker compose up --build
 ```
-#### Note:
-Adding the extra flag `-f docker-compose.yml` to the command works as well but since the docker-compose file is bearing the default name - "docker-compose.yml" that is no longer unnecessary

 ### 4. Usage
 By default, Django apps listen on port 8000 so once the server is running,